Job Title: Learning & Development Partner

 About the Role:

-As the Learning & Development Partner you will be responsible for partnering with the Learning Disability Service and Older People Home Managers on Learning and Development activity in their locations, including identification of training needs, design, delivery, ensuring mandatory training is completed and the maintenance of accurate training records.
-You will support the implementation and understanding of the Learning and Development Strategy, delivering against targets and requirements for our services.
-As the Learning & Development Partner you will also drive a culture of continuous learning and development as set out in the ‘Always be learning’ objective of the Corporate Plan whilst supporting the wider team to deliver against the current Corporate Plan.
+As the Learning & Development Partner you will be responsible for partnering with the Learning Disability Services and Older People Homes on Learning and Development activity in their locations, including identification of training needs, design, delivery, ensuring mandatory training is completed and the maintenance of accurate training records.
+You will support the implementation and understanding of the Learning and Development Strategy and annual plan, delivering against targets and requirements for our services.
+As the Learning & Development Partner you will also drive a culture of continuous learning and development as set out in the ‘Always be learning’ objective of the Corporate Plan, whilst supporting the wider team to deliver against the current Corporate Plan.

 What we need from you: